- US Online Poker

 - US Online Sports Betting

-Iden’s bill provided an alternative path forward for online gambling after legislation introduced by Sen. Mike Kowall stalled in the Senate.
+Iden’s bill provided an alternative path forward for MI online gambling after legislation introduced by Sen. Mike Kowall stalled in the Senate.

 Despite several amendments, including a realistic compromise for tribal gaming operators, Iden’s bill fell victim to the same forces that halted legislative progress in the Senate.
 Namely, questions arose about the constitutionality of the legislation and a lack of support from commercial and tribal stakeholders.
 Iden noted the committee held stakeholder meetings yesterday to work out some of their concerns.